Sign In or Create Account

 Latest Additions: American Platinum & Palladium Eagles

 In 1995, United States Mint Director Philip N. Diehl, American Numismatic Association President David L. Ganz, and Platinum Guild International Executive Director Jacques Luben started the legislative process of establishing the Platinum Eagle.
-After two years of diligent work, the .9995 fine Platinum Eagle became the official Platinum bullion coin of the United States.
+After two years of diligent work, .9995 fine American Eagle Platinum coins became the official platinum bullion coin of the United States.
 The Platinum Eagles were first released in 1⁄10, 1⁄4, 1⁄2 and 1 oz denominations.
 However, in 2008, the fractional weights were discontinued, leaving only the 1 oz.

 Proof Platinum Eagles

-Proof Platinum Eagles are sold directly to the public, contrary to the bullion versions, which are sold only to the U.S. Mint’s authorized purchasers.
+American Eagle Proof Platinum coins are sold directly to the public, contrary to the bullion versions, which are sold only to the U.S. Mint’s authorized purchasers.
 The Proof Platinum Eagles are different from their bullion counterparts because they are the only U.S. bullion coins that have a yearly alternating design.
 Bullion Platinum Eagles were not issued from 2009 to 2013, in addition to 2015.

 Platinum Eagle Designs